Troopers Cottage sleeping up to 4 guests

 Frome is a historic town in eastern Somerset on the banks of the River Frome.
 Situated in an enviable location, between the Cranborne Chase aonb and Mendip Hills aonb, you will find plenty of scenic walking routes, along with a wide selection of shops, cafés and pubs for delicious food.
 Catch a film at the Westway Cinema, take a stroll around Frome Museum and learn more of the extensive local history, or enjoy a stroll along the river.
 For a wonderful day out visit Longleat Wildlife and Safari Park and marvel at the incredible animals that now have a home within the Cranborne Chase aonb.
 Take a trip to Bath, the historic spa town where Jane Austen fans will delight in The Jane Austen Centre, or visit one of the spas for a relaxing retreat.
 Frome is the perfect spot for exploring Somerset.

-Two bedrooms: 1 x king size bed, 1 x bunk room.
+Two bedrooms: 1 x double bed, 1 x bunk room.

 Ground-floor shower room with walk-in shower, basin, towel rail and WC.